hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 The Load Balancer routes all traffic to the *Terraform Enterprise* instance, which is managed by an Auto Scaling Group with maximum and minimum instance counts set to one.

-The Terraform Enterprise application is connected to the PostgreSQL database via the RDS Multi-AZ endpoint and all database requests are routed via the RDS Multi-AZ endpoint to the *RDS-main* database instance.
+The *Terraform Enterprise* application is connected to the PostgreSQL database via the RDS Multi-AZ endpoint and all database requests are routed via the RDS Multi-AZ endpoint to the *RDS-main* database instance.

-The Terraform Enterprise application is connected to object storage via the S3 endpoint for the defined bucket and all object storage requests are routed to the highly available infrastructure supporting S3.
+The *Terraform Enterprise* application is connected to object storage via the S3 endpoint for the defined bucket and all object storage requests are routed to the highly available infrastructure supporting S3.

 ### Monitoring

-There is not currently a full monitoring guide for Terraform Enterprise.
+There is not currently a full monitoring guide for *Terraform Enterprise*.
 The following pages include information relevant to monitoring:

 - [Logging](../../admin/logging.html)
 - [Diagnostics](../../support/index.html)